chaelim/BrokenGuardPage/Readme.md

 Broken Stack Guard Page
 ================================
-Demo programs show how stack expansion works in Windows and how it's surprisingly fragile so that an application can break other program's stack guard page that causes clueless crash afterward.
+Demo programs show how stack expansion works in Windows and how it's surprisingly fragile so that an application can even break other program's stack guard page that can cause clueless crash sometime later.

 ## Note ##
 * How to compile and Run demo program